taligentx/dscKeybusInterface/README.md

 I was interested in finding a solution that directly accessed the pair of data lines that DSC uses for their proprietary Keybus protocol to send data between the panel, keypads, and other modules.
 Tapping into the data lines is an ideal task for a microcontroller and also presented an opportunity to work with the [Arduino](https://www.arduino.cc) and [FreeRTOS](https://www.freertos.org) (via [esp-open-rtos](https://github.com/SuperHouse/esp-open-rtos)) platforms.

-While there has been excellent [discussion about the DSC Keybus protocol](https://www.avrfreaks.net/forum/dsc-keybus-protocol) and a few existing projects, there were major issues that remained unsolved:
+While there has been excellent [discussion about the DSC Keybus protocol](https://www.avrfreaks.net/forum/dsc-keybus-protocol) and a several existing projects, there were a few issues that remained unsolved:
 * Error-prone Keybus data capture.
 * Limited data decoding - there was good progress for armed/disarmed states and partial zone status for a single partition, but otherwise most of the data was undecoded (notably missing the alarm triggered state).
 * Read-only - unable to control the Keybus to act as a virtual keypad.
 * No implementations to do useful work with the data.

-Poking around with a logic analyzer and oscilloscope revealed that the errors capturing the Keybus data were timing issues.
-Updating the existing projects to fix this turned out to be more troublesome than starting from scratch, so this project was born.
-After resolving the data errors, it was possible to reverse engineer the protocol by capturing the Keybus binary data as the security system handled various events.
-At this point, this interface resolves all of the earlier issues (and goes beyond my initial goal of simply seeing if the alarm is triggered).
+Poking around with a logic analyzer and oscilloscope revealed that the errors capturing the Keybus data were timing issues - after resolving the data errors, it was possible to reverse engineer the protocol by capturing the Keybus binary data as the security system handled various events.

 ## Features
 * Monitor the alarm state of all partitions: